 SB 341 requires that the Authority report on the number of for-sale housing units the Former Agency or the Authority has assisted that are subject to covenants and restrictions.
 The annual reporting is to include the number, reason and dollars received by the Authority as a result of the loss of any units that has occurred over the year.
-The Housing Authority did not receive any revenue due to the loss of units during FY 2022-23 as shown in Table 8.
+The Housing Authority received a loan payoff of \$175,564.26 for the First Time Homebuyers program in November of 2023.
 Prior to redevelopment dissolution, the only homeownership units assisted by the Former Agency or the Authority were units assisted by the First Time Homebuyers Program.
-The First Time Homebuyers program currently reports 72 affordable units, Magnolia Walk, which reports 11 affordable units, and the VEO Project, reports 19 affordable units based on the compliance monitoring completed in 2023.
+The First Time Homebuyers program currently reports 70 affordable units, Magnolia Walk, which reports 11 affordable units, and the VEO Project, reports 19 affordable units based on the compliance monitoring completed in 2024.

-Name Deed Restrictions 1 No. of Affordable Units at 6/30/23 Revenue Received by the Authority 2 Reason for Sale
+Name Deed Restrictions 1 No. of Affordable Units at 6/30/24 Revenue Received by the Authority 2 Reason for Sale

 Magnolia Walk 45 Years 11 N/A N/A

 VEO Condominiums 45 Years 19 N/A N/A

-First Time Homebuyers 30 or 45 Years 72 N/A N/A
+First Time Homebuyers 30 or 45 Years 70 N/A N/A

-Total Homeownership Units 102
+Total Homeownership Units 100